RosettaCommons/documentation/structure_prediction/helical-bundle-predict.md

 Note that, because strands are special cases of helices in which the turn per residue is about 180 degrees, this approach should be sufficiently general for any protein or heteropolymer secondary structure.

-## See also
-- [[Rosetta ab initio application|abinitio-relax]] -- Fragment-based protein structure prediction.
-- [[Rosetta simple_cycpep_predict application|simple_cycpep_predict]] -- Structure prediction of macrocycles built from canonical or non-canonical building-blocks.
-- [[Generalized kinematic closure|GeneralizedKIC]] -- A mover to sample conformations of a closed chain of atoms, without fragments.
-- [[MakeBundle mover|MakeBundleMover]] -- A mover that generates a coiled-coil protein or heteropolymer parametrically, using the Crick equations.
-- [[PerturbBundle mover|PerturbBundle]] -- A mover that alters Crick parameter values to perturb the conformation of a coiled-coil.
-- [[BundleGridSampler mover|BundleGridSampler]] -- A mover that grid-samples Crick parameter space to identify favourable coiled-coil conformations.

 ## Full options list

 |                        Option |          Default Setting  |Type|  Description            |